 Before too much longer we were all making our way to the (closed) dual carriageway to mill around waiting for the pre-race briefing.
 As pre-race briefings go, it was pretty good.
 It was clearly audible, gave a clear and concise explanation of the main rules, and it was welcoming: they acknowledged that for many people there it would be their first attempt at any multi-discipline event.
 This eased my nerves a little: for all it was a World and European qualifying race at the front end of the field, there was still a place for little old me, albeit much closer to the tail-end of said field.

 And then we were off.
 As is always the way with a mass start, it’s tempting to get carried away with adrenaline and rush off with the crowd.
 I paid extra attention to avoiding this temptation given the restricted training I’d managed in recent weeks due to illness, and the fact that the temperature was much warmer than in recent weeks.
 The run was, as promised, largely flat.
 From memory, the only real climb was onto the Millennium Bridge and even then it was a strange combination of ramps and then flats, so pretty kind all in all, and certainly far kinder than the bridge itself, which swayed horribly whilst I was running over it.
 Once down off the bridge, there was a flat, straight section heading towards transition.
 One of the best bits of advice I was given prior to the event was to avoid the runner’s temptation of seeing the finishing line and putting in a spurt.
 I checked the natural temptation as it arose, and crossed the line into transition in better nick than I would otherwise have done, remembering to stop my watch and start it looking for a signal again.
 I also felt fairly calm, and managed to find my bike with ease (thanks in no small part to the kind placement of my spot).
-Helmet on, sunglasses on, trainers off, cycling shoes on, bike off the rack and away I hobbled out of transition, like an arthritic penguin walking on hot coals: the cleats certainly help on the bike but off it, it’s a different story.
+Helmet on, sunglasses on, 1 day multifocal lens on, trainers off, cycling shoes on, bike off the rack and away I hobbled out of transition, like an arthritic penguin walking on hot coals: the cleats certainly help on the bike but off it, it’s a different story.

 Along with the rules on drafting, the key thing for me to remember on the bike was that I had to complete three laps and count them myself.
 Lap number 1 was familiarising myself with the route.
 The course was fairly technical in that it involved a number of tight 360 degree turns.
 I was grateful that it was a dry day, and that, by virtue of having taken the run pretty steady, I wasn’t jostling (or being jostled) for position on the road.
 About three quarters of the way around lap 1 came a timely reminder of the dangers of drafting and tight corners: a marshall was on a roundabout flagging for people to move into the right hand lane, so as to avoid the pile of bodies and bikes (about 4 or 5, I think) strewn on the left hand lane.
 Plenty of people were there helping, and the riders were in the ‘walking wounded’ category, but it’s not a sight that anyone wants to see in such an event.